“Your Name,” PCT

-TelephonesTrainees are provided with funds to purchase a basic cellphone upon arrival as a safety and security requirement.
-Volunteers regularly use text messaging to communicate with each other, their Thai friends, and people in the U.S. If you bring a smartphone from the U.S. make sure it is unlocked from the U.S. network before you come.
-It’s quite easy to call the U.S. from Thailand, many trainees and Volunteers in Thailand also use VOIP services such as Skype, for international dialing.
+TelephonesPeace Corps provides each Trainee with a feature phone upon arrival.
+The phones are capable of making and receiving calls, sending SMS/text messages, and will have WhatsApp already installed.
+Volunteers regularly use text messaging to communicate with each other, their Thai friends, and people in the U.S. If you bring a smartphone from the U.S., make sure it is unlocked from the U.S. network before you come.
+It’s quite easy to call the U.S. from Thailand.
+Many trainees and Volunteers in Thailand also use VOIP services such as Skype for international dialing.

 Housing and Site LocationMost Volunteer sites are in towns or villages that may be from one to six hours from the nearest city.
 With very few exceptions, only one Volunteer is placed in each site and the nearest Volunteer could be several hours away.
 You should come prepared to integrate yourself with your Thai community and center your social life around friends and activities at your site.
 You will be able to get together with other Volunteers on the weekend and to collaborate with them on certain work projects but this will not be the majority of your time.
 In villages and small towns, where most Volunteers live, homes have electricity and indoor plumbing, including toilets and cold-water showers.
 The current electrical current is 220 volts cycling at 50 hertz.
 Drinking water must be either boiled or purchased, but is readily available.
 During pre-service training and the first month of service at site, trainees and Volunteers live with a homestay family.
 Basic amenities (e.g., soap, shampoo, hair conditioner, lotion, sanitary napkins and tampons, towels, film, stationery, stamps, sodas, and instant coffee) should be available in provincial or regional centers, if not in your town.
 You should also be able to purchase small household electronics, such as an iron, rice cooker, fan, etc.